-The Kitsap Homeless Housing Plan is projected to be updated again in 2025.
+The Kitsap Homeless Housing Plan is updated periodically in accordance with requirements from the Washington State Department of Commerce.

 The full text of the Kitsap Homeless Housing Plan, including a list of core strategies and new action steps that are eligible for funding, is available on the Kitsap County website (www.kitsapgov.com/hs/Pages/HH-Housing-and-Homelessness-Landing.aspx) or by request.